luanteylo/iops/README.md

 ## What is IOPS?

-IOPS (I/O Performance Suite) is a framework that transforms benchmark experiments from manual scripting into automated, reproducible workflows.
+IOPS is a framework that transforms benchmark experiments from manual scripting into automated, reproducible workflows.

 **Without IOPS**: Write bash scripts → Parse outputs → Aggregate data → Generate plots → Repeat for each parameter change